 - Linux ERT at Embedded World exhibition – 25 until 27 February 2014 - Visit DCE CTU developers and researchers at the OSADL booth (hall 5 booth 276).

 Selection of the right version of the kernel is not enough for non-disruptive operation.
 Computer system hardware selection is critical as well.
 The system has to provide enough computational power for compiled in blocks data evaluation evaluation and Linux kernel services processing.
 Other critical disturbance sources are hardware caused latencies and lags in a program processing by CPU.
 The source can be bus systems load by other subsystems (i.e. graphic processor memory access, peripheral DMA - SSD, SD-card, Flash controller etc.).
 The other critical source of latencies in x86 based systems is SMI processing.
-The SMI enable and processing is under BIOS and motherboard vendor control and this problem cannot be resolved by operating system.
+The SMI enable and processing is under BIOS and motherboard vendor control and this problem cannot be resolved by the operating system.
 This means that proper hardware selection is critical.

-A long period evaluation data of different combinations of Linux kernel version runing on many CPU architectures and boards from many vendors is OSADL Quality Assurance Farm.
+A long period evaluation data of different combinations of Linux kernel version running on many CPU architectures and boards from many vendors is OSADL Quality Assurance Farm.
 According to these track records carefully selected x86 or embedded GNU/Linux system can run real-time tasks with sampling frequencies up to 20 kHz with no losing sample per months.

-- Linux ERT source code repository
+- Linux ERT source code repository (development version).

 - Humusoft MF624 card support blockset

-initial version of blockset supporting analog and digital input/output, IRC, PWM and PWM measurement for MF624 cards.
+Initial version of blockset supporting analog and digital input/output, IRC, PWM and PWM measurement for MF624 cards.

 The Linux ERT has been initially developed at DCE of CTU in order to create a dynamic environment model for hardware (airplane) in the loop testing of a fly-by-wire system at AERO Vodochody a.s..
 Simulink has been run on Windows host computer initially and code generated for GNU/Linux embedded target system was compiled under MinGW/MSYS environment and then uploaded to PowerPC based BOA5200 computer.
 The target computer was equipped with two CAN interfaces.
 CANopen blockset based on CANfestival project was used to control distributed servosystem used to simulate fly-by-wire system load.
 Simulink CANopen blockset integrates a SocketCAN driver configuration and CAN messages processing support to the generated code and enables the user to develop distributed embedded control applications with CANopen communication.